 The number one principle taught is respect.
-Respecting your parents, elders, and others around.
-Respect doesn't mean that you agree with them or even like them it just means that you treat them like you want to be treated.
+Respect your parents, elders, and others around.
+Respect doesn't mean that you agree with them or even like them; it just means that you treat them like you want to be treated.

-This means that you should have a reason higher then yourself to study the Martial Arts.
-Whether it is sport fighting, self defense, health, or any other of a million reasons.
+This means that you should have a reason higher than yourself to study the Martial Arts.
+Whether it is sport fighting, self-defense, health, or any other of a million reasons.
 People without a specific drive to training have a tendency not to continue when it becomes challenging.

-Bu 武 : Budo, Martial Arts or Marital Way
+Bu 武: Budo, Martial Arts or Martial Way

 The training you do thought the Martial Arts is a journey and a way of life for the serious practitioner.